sanskriti-s407/insurance-voice-agent/testing/happy_path_test_cases.md

 **Expected Result:**
 - Support case is created.
-- Ticket ID is generated.
+- Case ID is generated.
 - Conversation context is transferred.
 - Customer is connected to a live support agent.